This article shows you how to Protect, Release, and Profile data in folders and/or subfolders all at one time.

 Note, however, that Session Timeout re-issues a Login prompt that will allow you to continue Bulk Operation after you re-authenticate.
 Even still, if you Cancel the Login Prompt, you can return at a later time and re-submit the same request.
 Because the software will re-enumerate items that do not match the intended state, this can be used to apply the same operation on any items that weren't completed in any prior attempt (assuming they weren't precluded for other reasons).

-Check the Catalog checkbox with Protect or Release radio controls to enumerate the set of files in the given folder (and subfolders, when Include Subfolders is checked) that will be processed for the given operation.
+Check the List Files checkbox with Protect or Release radio controls to enumerate the set of files in the given folder (and subfolders, when Include Subfolders is checked) that would be processed for the given operation.
 Results are stored in the Host Debug Log, though no Conversion is executed with this operation.
-Once satisfied with scope, you can proceed with the Protect or Release Bulk Operation as you see fit.
+Once satisfied with scope by reviewing the presented log (in Notepad), you can proceed with the Protect or Release Bulk Operation as you see fit.

 Use the Profile radio control to gain insight into the performance of your host.
-This utilizes a simple local conversion most often used with guidance from Support, specifically directed at understanding how the software is performing.
+This utilizes a simple local conversion operation that's typically used when troubleshooting with Support.

 Profiling takes a target folder, enumerates all files, and encrypts each one of them individually.
-This process does not use KODiAC Cloud Services, and encrypted content is not part of your protected data archive - this operation is only used to baseline certain aspects of the conversion process for troubleshooting.
+This process does not use KODiAC Cloud Services, and encrypted content is not part of your protected data archive - this operation is only used to baseline certain aspects of the conversion process.
 Speak to your Support representative for more details.

 Profiling and Performance Considerations